SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

  hdfs dfs -rm -r -f /output
 ```

-- The output folder contains 5 folder each representing output from 5 tasks.Rename the files named part-r-00000 to output.csv to see the output in CSV
+- The output folder contains 5 folders each representing output from 5 tasks.Rename the files named part-r-00000 to output.csv to see the output in CSV

 ### Task and output Description
 - Task 1 - Top ten published authors at each venue -